Key Automation Job Loss Stats – Editor’s Choice

 9. The automation potential for jobs that require less than a bachelor’s degree is 55%.

-Manual production and office administration jobs will continue to face the most risk when it comes to automation in the next decade.
+Over the next decade, in-house manual production and office administration jobs will continue to face the most risk due to outsourcing or automation.
 Positions that don’t require a bachelor’s degree are almost at double the risk of occupations that do.
 Only 24% of those jobs are likely to be automated, while occupational groups like food preparation and serving could face disruption of up to 80%.
 Automation job loss statistics show these jobs in stark contrast to jobs that require higher levels of education such as engineering and financial operations.
 Only about 14% of those jobs are projected to disappear in the short term.

 10. America’s heartland states face the greatest levels of risk due to automation.